jts272/pp5-retro-replay/README.md

 ## Validation

 To ensure a fully robust codebase, end-to-end validation was undertaken on all aspects of the code.
-They are broken down by language or technology below
+They are broken down by language or technology below.

 ### HTML validation